-The stomach is divided into the cardia, fundus, body, antrum and pylorus, but these regions are difficult to define macroscopically, which is especially true for the cardia and fundus.
-The Japanese Gastric Cancer Association guidelines divide the stomach into upper third, middle third and distal third by the lines connecting the trisected points on the lesser and greater curvatures (Figure 1), which is adopted by this dataset.
-Primary gastric cancer located in the upper third of the stomach, especially at the oesophagogastric junction (OGJ)/cardia, are reported to be more aggressive and associated with a poor prognosis.
+The stomach is anatomically divided into the cardia, fundus, body, antrum and pylorus, but these regions are difficult to define macroscopically, which is especially true for the cardia and fundus.
+The current recommendation is to use the Japanese Gastric Cancer Association (JGCA) guidelines, which divide the stomach into upper third, middle third and distal third by the lines connecting the trisected points on the lesser and greater curvatures (Figure 1).
+Primary gastric cancer located in the upper third of the stomach, especially at the oesophagogastric junction (OGJ)/cardia, are reported to be more aggressive and associated with poor prognosis.

 Figure 1: The stomach can be divided into 3 portions: upper third (U), middle third (M) and distal third (L).
 (E) oesophagus and (D) duodenum.
-Reproduced with permission from Japanese Gastric Cancer Association, Sano T and Kodera Y (2011).
-Japanese classification of gastric carcinoma: 3rd English Edition, Gastric Cancer 14(2):101-112.
+Reproduced with permission from Japanese Gastric Cancer Association (2011).
+Japanese classification of gastric carcinoma: 3rd English Edition.
+Springer; London.

 The OGJ is defined as the border between the oesophageal and gastric muscles, irrespective of the type of epithelial lining of the oesophagus.
 However, it can be challenging to determine the exact location of the OGJ, especially in individuals with conditions affecting OGJ landmarks.
-Four methods have been proposed to locate the OGJ anatomically as follows:1-3
+Four methods have been proposed to locate the OGJ anatomically:1-3

 - 1. The distal end of the longitudinal palisading small vessels in the lower oesophagus.
 It can be seen endoscopically as well as microscopically and is commonly used by Japanese pathologists.
 However, it can be obscured by inflammation. - 2.
 The horizontal level of the angle of His (defined as starting from the peritoneal reflection of the stomach onto the diaphragm), as shown by barium meal examination.
 It can be altered by hiatal hernia or tumour invasion. - 3.
-The proximal end of the gastric longitudinal mucosal folds, which is the most commonly used definition by endoscopists in Western countries.
+The proximal end of the gastric longitudinal mucosal folds, which is the most utilised definition by endoscopists in Western countries.
 However, it can be obscured by the presence of gastric mucosal atrophy (i.e., post chemoradiation therapy and atrophic gastritis) or a large gastric mass. - 4.
 The level of the macroscopic calibre changes of the resected oesophagus and stomach.

 The current recommendation is to use the proximal end of the gastric longitudinal mucosal folds as the landmark for the OGJ.
-If it cannot be identified, use the distal end of the longitudinal palisading small vessels.
+If it cannot be identified, use the distal end of the longitudinal palisading small vessels, which can also be identified microscopically.